SutirthaSaha/coding/recursion.md

     O["[], [1, 1, 2]"]
 ```
 As you observe in the leaf nodes there are duplicate subsets in the answer.
-Solution:
+###### Solution
 - Store the subsets as a set and thus the duplicates would be automatically removed.
 But still computation is wasted as all the subtrees are computed.
-- The issue is not with considering the element, just that when we are ignoring an element, ensure that we escape all the occurences of that particular element.
+- The issue is not with considering the element, just that when we are ignoring an element, **ensure that we escape all the occurences of that particular element**.

 ```mermaid
 graph TD